markmclaren/uPortal-start-helm/README.md

 kubectl get svc
 ```

 The EXTERNAL-IP of the LoadBalancer should give you the accessible URL.
-You Tomcat installation should be accessible at:
+Tomcat should be accessible at:

 http://\<EXTERNAL-IP>:8080/

-and uPortal at:
+and uPortal accessible at:

 http://\<EXTERNAL-IP>:8080/uPortal